Operations with Complex Numbers (DP IB Applications & Interpretation (AI)): Revision Note

 • You will find that:

-• z plus z to the power of asterisk times is always real because left parenthesis a plus b straight i right parenthesis plus left parenthesis a minus b straight i right parenthesis equals 2 a
+• z plus z to the power of asterisk times is always real

-• z minus z to the power of asterisk times is always imaginary because open parentheses a plus b straight i close parentheses minus left parenthesis a minus b straight i right parenthesis equals 2 b straight i
+• z minus z to the power of asterisk times is always imaginary

 How do I divide complex numbers?

-• To divide two complex numbers:
+• To divide two complex numbers, do the following:

-• fraction numerator a plus b straight i over denominator c plus d straight i end fraction equals blank fraction numerator a plus b straight i over denominator c plus d straight i end fraction blank cross times blank fraction numerator c minus d straight i over denominator c minus d straight i end fraction
+• fraction numerator a plus b straight i over denominator c plus d straight i end fraction equals fraction numerator a plus b straight i over denominator c plus d straight i end fraction cross times fraction numerator c minus d straight i over denominator c minus d straight i end fraction

 Examiner Tips and Tricks